dsboulder/query_reviewer/README.md

 ## Fork ##

+I use this for all my rails projects.
+Still the best out there in my opinion for analyzing and understanding your ActiveRecord generated queries.
 I forked the original [query_reviewer](https://github.com/dsboulder/query_reviewer) and applied a collection of patches that have been made since the plugin was originally created.
 A list of additions is below:

  * Snazzed up the README into markdown for better readability
  * Fix deprecated use of `require 'activesupport` to `active_support`